stoermelder/vcvrack-packone/docs/ahab/AhabGenerator.md

 - **It needs room.** Tiny selections yield either nothing or a few disconnected fragments.
 For a proper arrangement give it at least ~16×32 cells; bigger selections hold more voices.
 - **It replaces, it does not evolve.** Each generation is a fresh snapshot of the selection.
 There is no "develop this pattern" — regenerate and hope, or edit by hand.
-- **Four melodic channels.** Melodic voices share the pool of MIDI channels 1–4.
-In dense arrangements the pool runs out and later voices reuse channels; two voices on one channel blur into each other and can cut each other's notes off.
+- **The Channels cap *is* the arrangement.** However dense the selection, no more voices sound than the *Channels* setting allows (default 4) — they are chosen lead-first, so raising it adds harmony, chords, gates and then more texture.
+Beyond twelve voices even the texture channels start sharing, and those voices blur into each other.
 - **Overlapping notes.** Generated lines do not end the previous note when starting a new one (the MIDI note operator is polyphonic).
 Fast lines with long note lengths stack overlapping notes on one channel.
 - **One identity per take.** Key, scale, bar length and channel plan are fixed for a single generation.
 A different vibe means a new generation.
 - **Modulation follows pitch only.** CC tails track the melody they accompany; there is no modulation from drums or from LFO-style free movement, and no pitch-bend is generated.